h8d13/KAES-ARCH/README.md

 ---

 You can then use `topac` to edit your pacman repos.
-And more useful stuff...
+And more useful stuff...`comms` for commands :)